Johnny Mize: Military service and later career

 Mize spent the last five years of his career with the Yankees, mostly as a part-time player, ending in 1953.
 He was, however, considered a valuable contributor to their winning five consecutive American League pennants and World Series titles.
 Despite spending part of the 1950 season on minor league rehab, he hit 25 home runs to become the second player to have a 25-home run season in both leagues.
 In the 1952 World Series against the Brooklyn Dodgers, he hit three home runs, one as a pinch-hitter, and was robbed of a fourth by Dodger right fielder Carl Furillo, who made a leaping catch above the fence in the 11th inning to preserve a win for the Dodgers.

 In October 1953, Mize announced his retirement.
 He said that he would rather retire while he was still popular with fans than to "hang around until they start to boo."
-Mize holds the major league record for the most times hitting three homers in one game, a feat he performed six times.
-He also was one of a handful of players (including Babe Ruth) to do it in both leagues — five times in the National League and once in the American.
+When he retired, Mize had the major league record for the most games with three home runs with six; Sammy Sosa and Mookie Betts later tied the record.
+Mize also was one of a handful of players (including Babe Ruth) to do it in both leagues — five times in the National League and once in the American.
 He was the first player to hit three home runs in a game twice in one season in 1938 and did it twice again in 1940.
 He finished his career with 359 home runs.

 Mize still holds Cardinals team records for most home runs in a season by a left-handed batter, most season RBI by a left hander, and most games with three or more home runs with 6.
 He and Carl Yastrzemski are the only players to have three seasons of hitting 40 or more home runs, without a season of hitting between 30 and 39 home runs.